Programming-PH/nodejs-boilerplate/README.md

 # A NodeJs Project Kickstarter Biolerplate
 Clean, minimalistic boilerplate to start your NodeJs project.

 NodeJS is far too powerful to be limited to just running your website.
-Whether building a website, comminicating with the database or writing a script to automate a file process, you can't go wrong with NodeJS.
+Whether building a website, communicating with the database or writing a script to automate a file process, you can't go wrong with NodeJS.

 ### ⭐ Good for
   - Building a worker scripts.